Disability & Social Security Benefits in MS

 Treatments for MS are advancing rapidly.
 It is increasingly clear that more and more people with MS will never develop impairments that will interfere with their ability to work; that is, many people with MS will never become disabled.

 Even so, some people with MS remain at risk for disability.
-According to the Social Security Administration, MS is the third most common neurological cause of disability, behind only stroke and epilepsy.
+In 2013, MS was the third most common neurological cause of disability, behind only stroke and epilepsy (Social Security Administration).
 Of course, the consequences of unemployment related to disability are numerous and potentially devastating.
 These consequences include poverty, lack of health care benefits, loss of professional identity, social isolation, and increased focus on pain and impairments.

 Among those with a sufficient work history, however, at least two of these problems - poverty and lack of medical insurance - are partially addressed by Social Security Disability Insurance (SSDI).
 This is a vital safety net for all Americans, especially those with chronic disease.

 However, contrary to recent media reports, it is not always easy for people with MS (or other chronic diseases) to obtain these benefits.
-Of those who apply for disability benefits, only 37% nationally are successful with their initial application.
+Of those who apply for disability benefits, only about 1/3 are successful with their initial application nationally.
 Additional claims are allowed during the appeals process—approximately 50% of the minority of claims that are appealed--but the appeal process is a time consuming and stressful process.

 Some people with MS will find the SSDI application process straightforward.
 This group of people will generally have good access to medical care and have well-documented impairments, such as severe gait impairment (e.g., using a walker or wheelchair).

 The majority of people with MS will have a more difficult time.
 This is especially true when the primary disabling conditions are fatigue and cognitive problems (problems with speed of information processing, attention, and short-term memory), which are among the most commonly disabling MS symptoms of all.